-This guidance contains information about registration of clinical trials, publishing trial results and future requirements if the UK leaves the EU without a deal.
+This guidance contains information about registration of clinical trials, publishing trial results and future requirements in a no-deal Brexit

 Registration of your clinical trial

 The UK’s intention is to align transparency provisions with those currently operating in the EU, in order to eliminate the need for companies to duplicate efforts.

 Actions for those involved in registering clinical trials

 Following a no-deal Brexit, in the short term, you should continue to use existing and established international registers such as EudraCT (EU), ISRCTN (International Standard Randomised Controlled Trial Number) register (UK), and ClinicalTrials.gov (USA) to ensure that UK patients are aware of your trial.

 In the UK, any approval by a research ethics committee is subject to the condition that all clinical trials must be registered on a publicly accessible database.
 This must be done within 6 weeks from the recruitment of the first participant.